Diva Restaurant

 Planning Your Visit

 Praslin is reached by a 15-minute domestic flight from Mahé or by inter-island ferry, and most visitors arrive as part of a broader Seychelles itinerary rather than as a standalone destination.
-Given the island's resort-anchored structure, securing a table at Diva is leading approached through the relevant property's reservation channel in advance, particularly during the European summer and the northern winter holiday periods when occupancy across Praslin's premium properties runs high.
-The World of Fine Wine & London Awards accreditation adds a layer of credibility to planning around the wine program specifically: the 3-Star recognition is not awarded to restaurants that treat the cellar as an afterthought, and guests with a serious interest in wine alongside their meal will find the accreditation meaningful rather than merely decorative.
+Given the island's resort-anchored structure, securing a table at Diva is best approached through the relevant property's reservation channel in advance, particularly during peak holiday periods when occupancy across Praslin's premium properties runs high.
+The World of Fine Wine & Food awards accreditation adds a layer of credibility to planning around the wine program specifically: the 3-Star recognition is not awarded to restaurants that treat the cellar as an afterthought, and guests with a serious interest in wine alongside their meal will find the accreditation meaningful rather than merely decorative.
 Those with dietary restrictions or allergy concerns should communicate these at the point of booking rather than on arrival, which is standard protocol at any accredited table operating at this tier.

 Style and Standing